Writings

 Preaching is the Essence

 "So also, to be engaged in (preaching) answering the questions of the environment automatically demands concentration, which is very rare in this age.
-When one is doing kirtan, he automatically cannot but give all concentration and attention."
+When one is doing kirtan, he automatically cannot but give all concentration and attention.
+He cannot speak independently; intuitively, he must be all-attentive. "

 Katha Kali and Sacred Dance